 Age-at-length data were collected during the 1995-99 Fraser River sturgeon studies conducted by the Province of BC.
 A total of 1075 sturgeon with known fork lengths (cm) were aged (age structure used was the pectoral fin ray).
 These data exhibit high variance of estimated age for similar sizes of sturgeon.
 For example, fish from 50-80 cm in length ranged in age from 4-17 years old (with over 90% being 5-12 years old).
 Some of this variance could be attributed to sex-specific growth rate differences.
 Other reasons for the age-at-length variance is likely attributable to the different areas/stock groups from which these sturgeon were sampled and respective growth-rate differences between these locations/stocks (the data includes samples from the upper Fraser and Nechako watersheds where growth rates may vary from those in the lower Fraser).
 We have plotted these data as average lengths at age (increments) in Figure 13.
-Using this curve, it appears that the bulk of sturgeon sampled below 150 cm FL were less than 25 years old, and that fish below 170 cm FL were less than 50 years old.
+Using this curve, it appears that the bulk of sturgeon sampled below 150 cm FL were less than 25 years old.